hawkv6/deployment/README.md

 	NAME                CHART VERSION   APP VERSION DESCRIPTION
 	hashicorp/consul    1.0.1           1.14.1      Official HashiCorp Consul Chart
 	```
-4. If the external services can not reach your internal pod you have to work with hostPorts.
-Thus, it makes sense to let the server run only on one worker node.
-To do so we label one worker with  `hawkv6-consul-server=true`:
+4. If the external services can not reach your internal pod, you must work with hostPorts.
+So, letting the server run only on one worker node makes sense to me.
+To do so, we label one worker with  `hawkv6-consul-server=true`:
 	```
 		kubectl label nodes dev-w-0 hawkv6-consul-server=true
 	```
-5. Because Consul does only accept non K8S client agents with Host Ports, we have to label the namespace too.
-To do so create the namespace and label it:
+5. Because Consul only accepts non-K8S client agents with Host Ports, we must also label the namespace.
+To do so, create the namespace and label it:
 	```
 	kubectl create namespace hawkv6-clab
 	kubectl label ns hawkv6-clab --overwrite \